omesagroup/omesa/index.md

 A huge part of our body of work is focused on identifying and describing these Core Capabilities, as well as mapping them to qualified design patterns accross the architectural model.

+In addition to the core capabilities we need to provide more operational aspects, denoted by the vertical segments:
+1. Management
+2. Business Analytics
+3. [Monitoring][link11]
+4. Security

 ## Standard Notation

 Besides the conceptual model, OMESA introduces also a simple standard notation which can be used to put together architectural blueprints based on its principles: